Bingley Three Rise Locks: History

 In 1985 the locks were designated Grade II* listed status.
 They are built with stone retaining walls with steps to enable access for those opening the lock gates.
-There is an overflow channel for the water connecting each of the locks.
+There are overflow channels in the top two chambers, that run into the by-wash that flows alongside.

 In 2007 the lock gates were refurbished with full replacement of the gates taking place in December 2015.
-Hand-crafted English oak gates made at Stanley Ferry in Wakefield and weighing 4.5 tonne were swung into place on the locks in a £3.5 million modernisation programme.
+Hand-crafted English oak gates made at Stanley Ferry in Wakefield and weighing 4.5 tonne were swung into place on the locks in a £3.5 million restoration programme.